-The Vehicle Valuation Section is primarily responsible for providing market values to each county in Alabama.
+The Vehicle Valuation section is primarily responsible for providing market values to each county in Alabama.
 These values are used by the county tag offices to calculate the ad valorem taxes on motor vehicles.

 Ad valorem tax is a property tax, not a use tax, and follows the property from owner to owner.
 Therefore, unlike registration fees, taxes accumulate even when a vehicle is not used on the highway.

-To calculate the assessed value for a motor vehicle, multiply the market value by the appropriate assessment and the applicable millage rate.
+To calculate the assessed value for a motor vehicle, multiply the market value by the appropriate assessment ratio and the applicable millage rate.

 Ad Valorem Property Classes: Motor Vehicles

 - Class I Motor Vehicles (30% assessment ratio): This class includes all motor vehicles owned by public utilities and used in the business of such utilities.

 - Class II Motor Vehicles (20% assessment ratio): This class includes all motor vehicles that do not fall within the definition of either Class IV or Class I motor vehicles.
 This class includes motorcycles, utility trailers, recreational vehicles, leased vehicles not for private use, leased vehicle without a lease-purchase option contractual agreement, trucks weighing more than eight thousand pounds gross vehicle weight, and all vehicles used for commercial purposes.